mcminickpt/mcmini-doc/docs/source/index.rst

 .. option:: -a, --all, --all-deadlocks

    Search through all the possible schedules even after a failure has already been detected.
+(Currently does not support -l)

 .. option:: -l, --check-for-livelock (experimental)

    Along with deadlocks, also check for livelock.
+(PROBLEM: Currently, this identifies livelock examples in which some other enabled threads do not participate.)

 .. option:: -q, --quiet